Road Trip from the Columbia River Gorge to Yosemite

 We made it back to camp and finally had firewood to enjoy the last night in Yosemite.
 I made some black bean soup and to wash it down we had some great beer.
 That's the best way to end any trip!

 The next morning we did go back to the Valley one last time before we hit the road.
-We ate breakfast at the Yosemite Lodge just to feel fancy, and we were beat.
+We ate breakfast at Yosemite Valley Lodge just to feel fancy, and we were beat.
 I didn't feel like cooking.

 This was one of my most memorable trips.
 If you ever have the chance to go to Yosemite, take it.